mansoura-cis/Mansoura.FCIS.Books.Cracker/README.md

 # Mansoura.FCIS.Books.Cracker
 This app can be used to create a PDF book from the EXE edition

+ُ## 2 Methods of Extraction
+    - Reverse Enginerring
+        - All my tries failed to find the PDF in the Exe Binaries but in Shaa ALLAH, I will
+    - Image Processing => Currently work but need improves

 ## First install prerequested packages below: